gillespilon/protein_specific_antigen_psa_analysis/readme.md

 1. PSA v.
 Date, using the full range of the data to set the y axis limits.
 2. PSA v.
 Date, using the *trigger point* of 3.0 to set the y axis limits.
 This upper limit is the point at which the doctors said I would need further treatment if my PSA results were to reach this value.
+3. PSA v.
+Date, using the full range of the data to set the y axis limits, and a linear regression line fitted to the data.

 ## Data